istio/istio.io/content/en/news/releases/1.10.x/announcing-1.10/upgrade-notes/index.md

 ## Inbound Forwarding Configuration

-The behavior of inbound forwarding will be modified in the near future.
-While this change is not enabled by default in Istio 1.10, it can be enabled today by configuring the `PILOT_ENABLE_INBOUND_PASSTHROUGH=true` environment variable in Istiod.
+The behavior of inbound forwarding has been modified for Istio 1.10.
+This change is enabled by default in Istio 1.10 and it can be disabled by configuring the `PILOT_ENABLE_INBOUND_PASSTHROUGH=false` environment variable in Istiod.

 Previously, requests would be forwarded to `localhost`.
 This leads to two important differences compared to running applications